We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-aslamkhan +0 points · about 1 year ago
+aslamkhan +0 points · over 1 year ago

 Hey there!
 Congrats on your new CPAP machine!
 It's great that you're taking the cleaning seriously.
 I think what you're doing is great, and you don't necessarily need a CPAP cleaner if you're already washing it regularly.
 As for drying the tube, hanging it up is a good method.
 Another option is to use a tube dryer or brush.
 If you're feeling overwhelmed, just remember to keep it simple and stick to a routine.
 And if you ever need professional cleaning, consider checking out professional cleaning services at gotenancycleaning.com.
 Good luck with your CPAP journey!